 Treatment of process predications under the heading ‘process profiles’

 The document introduces the idea of a process profile to provide a means to deal with certain sorts of process measurement data.
 To assert, for example, that a given heart beating process is a 72 beats per minute process, is not to ascribe a quality to the process, but rather to assert that there is a certain structural part of the process, called a 'beat profile', which instantiates a certain determinate process universal.
+This idea is to be treated as experimental.

 Inclusion of relations as part of BFO vs. RO, with changes to relations